openstack/neutron/doc/source/contributor/internals/openvswitch_firewall.rst

  table=72, priority=40,ct_state=+est,reg5=0x2 actions=ct(commit,zone=NXM_NX_REG6[0..15],exec(load:0x1->NXM_NX_CT_MARK[]))
  table=72, priority=0 actions=drop

-In following |table_73| are all detected ingress connections sent to ingress pipeline.
-Since the connection was already accepted by egress pipeline, all remaining egress connections are sent to normal flood'n'learn switching in |table_94|.
+In the following |table_73| are all detected ingress connections sent to the ingress pipeline.
+Since the connection was already accepted by the egress pipeline, all remaining egress connections are sent to the normal flood'n'learn switching in |table_94|.

 ::